The Transport Finance Law Review: India

 i Regulatory capital and liquidity

-In accordance with the RBI guidelines, full implementation of the Basel III regulations in India has been extended to April 2021, instead of 30 September 2020, on account of the continuing stress brought about by the covid-19 pandemic.
-The RBI has fixed the minimum Tier 1 capital ratio at 7 per cent of risk-weighted assets, of which 5.5 per cent must be common equity with Additional Tier 1 instruments (i.e., perpetual non-convertible preference shares and perpetual debt instruments rising to 6.125 per cent of risk-weighted assets from 1 April 12021.
+In accordance with the RBI guidelines, full implementation of the Basel III regulations in India was extended to October 2021, instead of 30 September 2020, on account of the continuing stress brought about by the covid-19 pandemic.
+The RBI has fixed the minimum Tier 1 capital ratio at 7 per cent of risk-weighted assets, of which 5.5 per cent must be common equity with Additional Tier 1 instruments (i.e., perpetual non-convertible preference shares and perpetual debt instruments rising to 6.125 per cent of risk-weighted assets from 1 April 12021).

 The net stable funding ratio (NSFR) and liquidity coverage ratio are significant components of the Basel III reforms.
-The RBI, vide a notification dated 29 September 2020, has stated that due to the constraints imposed by the covid-19 pandemic, the NSFR guidelines will come into effect from April 2021.
+The RBI, vide a notification dated 29 September 2020, stated that due to the constraints imposed by the covid-19 pandemic.
+The NSFR guidelines are now in effect.

 ii Supervisory regime